grbfacet/facet/plain-english-papers.md

 ---
 layout: default
-title: Plain English Expositions
+title: Plain English Explanations
 pagetype: reference
 ---

-### Plain English Expositions
+### Plain English Explanations

 This is an experiment in communicating detailed scientific research to the interested general public.
 It is based on a concept suggested by the DZero Collaboration at Fermilab in the 1990s, the Plain English Paper.
 They astutely recognized that science proceeds by establishing and publishing specific focused results and these results are self-contained packets of information.
 But they are written in arcane jargon.